Your Inner Voice Can Control Your Life: Become Positive

-Many researchers and writers over the centuries have been captivated with investigating the human “inner voice."
-Everyone experiences " self-talk” in their head.
+Many researchers and writers over the centuries have been captivated by investigating the human “inner voice also know as self-talk."
+Everyone experiences " self-talk” chatter in their head.

 First of all, studies have discovered self-talk is normal.
 The studies found that our inner voice helps us to determine how we respond to ourselves.
 Self-talk determines how we think about ourselves, make our decisions and aid us in deciding how we will react to situations and others in our lives.

-“I know everyone has a self-critical voice in their head, but since my rape two years ago.
-It has deepened my hatred for myself that I had since the rapes.
-My inner voice became meaner and downright more destructive with every day.
+“I know everyone has a self-critical voice in their head.
+Since my rape two years ago, my self-talk has deepened my hatred for myself.
+My self-talk has become meaner and downright more destructive with every day.
 Over time my inner voice became so overwhelming that it is almost impossible for me to function.”

 - SK